WHERE and HOW to find ALL your press coverage online

 Tips for conducting ongoing searches

-- Keep an eye out for the color of search result titles (or headlines) you’re reviewing.
-Notice in the screenshot below how the article titles in the first cluster of articles are purple, while the article titles in the second cluster are blue.
+Keep an eye out for the color of search result titles (or headlines) you’re reviewing.
+Notice in the screenshot below how some of the headlines are in black text (Digital Trends), while others are in a light grey text (9to5Mac).

 When reviewing a topic that yields a large volume of results, it may be helpful to set your Google settings to see the maximum number of search results on each page (100).
 This should allow you to scroll through much more quickly.
 Keep in mind, this may result in slightly slower page loading.